-resolution proceedings are proceedings for the resolution of failing UK banks and investment firms under the Banking Act 2009
+resolution proceedings are proceedings for the resolution of failing German banks and investment firms under the German Recovery and Resolution Act of 2014, as amended from time to time.

-UK CSD Regulation refers to the UK regulation which corresponds to the CSDR and the FMIA, as implemented in the UK, which sets out the rules applicable to UK CSDs and their participants.
+UK CSD Regulation refers to any UK regulation which corresponds to the CSDR and the FMIA, as implemented in the UK, which sets out the rules applicable to UK CSDs and their participants.